Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ## Potential Improvements

-- This project could benefit from having Storybook JS to improve how reusable components can be handled.
+- This project could benefit from having Storybook JS to improve documentation on how reusable components can be handled.
-- IconHandler would benefit from a component map instead of dynamic import, as it causes a rerender very often
 - Further usage of ES Lint could also benefit a more robust set of rules to be used here.
 - Documenting some components and features further with easy to use examples can make it quicker for people to reuse some components
 - Some components could be developed with better reusability in mind